-- Check the air filter for damage such as scraping, hardening, shrinkage...If it is damaged then replace, otherwise dirt will enter the throttle body. - Grease all of the connections and bolts of the air filter and inlets.
+Check the air filter for damage such as scraping, hardening, shrinkage...
+If it is damaged, replace it.
+Otherwise, dirt will enter the engine.
+Grease all of the connections and bolts of the air filter and inlets.

 - Fit the filter in the cage and cover the filter lip (A) with a thick layer of grease to ensure a good seal and to prevent dirt from entering.